 One class period and one three-hour laboratory period a week.
-Credit, two semester hours.

 351; 352; 451; 452.
-BIOLOGY SEMINAR.-Directed individual study of various biological problems as the interest and previous preparation of the student may suggest.
+Special Studies in Biology.-Directed individual study of various biological problems as the interest and previous preparation of the student may suggest.
 Conducted primarily for honors students, but other qualified students may be admitted with the consent of the Department.